 If you want something super simple for young children, the numbers-for-letters code is the best option you have.
 Instead of making them draw symbols and grids, ask them to substitute each letter with its corresponding number.
 For instance, A is 1, B is 2, and so on.

 Make a small chart and write numbers in place of letters and let your children work out the corresponding letters and the word.
-They will have lots of fun with this one.
+Letter and number games like this game are challenging but also a lot of fun.

 8. Atbash cipher